njakavah/R-test/README.md

 # R-test
+## "Purpose"
-This is my first Github repository
+This is my first Github repository.
+I'm going to push this file to Github via RStudio.
+Hello World.